evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 monitors and refresh rates, so the return might have been rejected.

 After trying ~~almost~~ literally every fix posted online, I eventually found that I could "fix" the problem by lowering my refresh rate to 120Hz.
+I wasn't totally satisfied with this so I kept digging, as you'll see in this post.

 Is this the definition first world problem?
 Sure is.
 But on the other hand I paid for the whole monitor and GPU, so